buaabarty/CREF/README.md

 ```

 ### C. Judge codes
-The generated code can be judged through the following script:
+The script below is used to judge the generated code:

 ```
 python3 tutorcode_api.py judge {problem_id} {code_file}
 ```

-For example, we can execute `python3 tutorcode_api.py judge 62650 62650.cpp` to judge the code in [62650.cpp](62650.cpp).
-The judge result is the same as the `judgeResult` field in [611.json](611.json).
+For example, evaluating the code in [62650.cpp](62650.cpp) is done by executing `python3 tutorcode_api.py judge 62650 62650.cpp`.
+The evaluation result corresponds to the `judgeResult` field in [611.json](611.json).

 ## II) Requirements